-The current table view given by order, widths and display status of all table columns is persistently saved and restored after each application restart.
+The current table view given by order, widths, and display status of all table columns is persistently saved and restored after each application restart.

-|Unsaved change||The object was changed since the time the current document was opened and has not been saved yet to a file.|
+|Unsaved change||The object was changed since the last time the current document was opened and has not yet been saved to a file.|

-|Comment||The object is commented.|
+|Comment||The object is commented on.|

 |Attachment||The object has at least one attachment.|

-|Link||The object is linked with other requirement or object.|
+|Link||The object is linked with another requirement or object.|

 |Deleted||The object is marked as deleted, but not yet purged (completely removed from the document).
 The object can be undeleted.|